Related Entity Information

 - Links to shopping sites where memorabilia can be purchased, and;

 - Other such information.

 Finding Named Entity Informations in Search Results

 One approach that might be used as described in this patent is the use of search results to determine a name entity or entities for a search query.
 There may be others, but they aren’t detailed in the patent filing.

 Terms and phrases appearing frequently amongst search result pages could become candidate name entities.

-Candidate name entities are key terms and phrases that to meet basic threshold requirements before they can be considered as a name entity relative to a particular search, such as appearing in 80 percent of the search result pages.
+Candidate name entities are key terms and phrases that meet basic threshold requirements before they can be considered as a named entity relative to a particular search, such as appearing in 80 percent of the search result pages.

 The search engine might only look at a subset of search results for a query, or the entire set of search results.
 If thousands of results show up for a query, the search engine might only look at the top ten results, or it could consider a certain percentage of the results.

 Very common words such as “the”, “and”, “to”, might be excluded as keywords since they may not provide semantic or contextual meaning.
 Terms that identify people, places, organizations, products, and other things may be extracted from documents appearing as search results and may be used as keywords.